lcx366/SLRfield/README.md

 Currently, operations on SLR data include:

 1. Automatically download the CPF(Consolidated Prediction Format) ephemeris file
 2. Parse the CPF ephemeris file
 3. Predict the azimuth, altitude, distance of the target, and the time of flight for laser pulse etc. given the coordinates of a station
+4. Automatically download TLE/3LE data from [SPACETRACK](https://www.space-track.org)
+5. Pick out space targets that meets specific demands from [DISCOS](https://discosweb.esoc.esa.int)(Database and Information System Characterising Objects in Space) and [CELESTRAK](https://celestrak.com) database by setting a series of parameters, such as mass, shape, RCS(Radar Cross Section), and orbit altitude etc.
+6. Calculate one-day prediction and multiple-day visible passes for space targets based on TLE/3LE data

 ## How to Install